-While the approach from some regions – regarding requirements such as the number of slots/betting terminals, establishments or installations, or the minimum size (in square metres) – is more restrictive, others are more flexible.
-Also, in some cases, as is the case for casino premises, licensing is subject to a public tender process.
+While the approach in some regions – regarding requirements such as the number of slots/betting terminals, establishments or installations, or the minimum size (in square metres) – is more restrictive, in others it is more flexible.
+Also, in some cases, casino premises for example, licensing is subject to a public tender process.

-The land-based gambling sector is implementing certain changes with the aim of reinforcing the protection of vulnerable individuals, such as minors or people registered in the General Game Access Interdiction Register, and intended to tighten the regulation of gambling advertising.
+The land-based gambling sector is still implementing certain changes, with the aim of reinforcing the protection of vulnerable individuals and tightening the regulation of gambling advertising.
 The main changes in this regard are as follows.

 Spanish gambling regulation does not distinguish between B2C and B2B licences, nor between the law applicable to the operations of one operator and another.

-The definition of the concept "gaming operator" states that an operator needs to obtain a licence in Spain if it:
+The definition of “gaming operator” states that an operator needs to obtain a licence in Spain if it:

-In addition, those meeting the above requirements that also manage gaming platforms, in which they are members, or that other gaming operators join and where they put in common stakes coming from their respective users will be considered as gaming operators and gaming co-organisers.
+Entities that meet the above requirements and also manage gaming platforms in which they are members, or that other gaming operators join, pooling together stakes coming from their respective users, will be considered as gaming operators and gaming co-organisers.

 Spanish gambling regulation does not make any distinction between B2B and B2C operators.

-The regulation provides a definition for the concept of “gaming operator” and if a B2B operator meets the requirements established by the regulation, it is subject to licensing and, technically speaking, it will be considered as a gaming operator.
+The regulation provides a definition of “gaming operator”.
+If a B2B operator meets the requirements established by the regulation, it is subject to licensing and, technically speaking, will be considered a gaming operator.

-Therefore, the inclusion of a B2B operator in the concept of a gaming operator, and the need for it to be licensed, depends on the services that the operator is interested in rendering in Spain and the conditions related to that service.
+Consequently, the inclusion of a B2B operator within the definition of a gaming operator, and its requirement to be licensed, depends on the services that said operator intends to provide within Spain, along with the conditions related to that service.

-In practical terms, experience has shown that the Spanish regulator understands that a B2B company falls under the definition of “gaming operator” only in exceptional circumstances; for example, when offering network jackpots, offering share liquidity or providing all gaming services to a white-label company that only provides the "look and feel".
+In practical terms, experience has shown that the Spanish regulator understands that a B2B company falls under the definition of “gaming operator” only in exceptional circumstances, such as when offering network jackpots, offering shared liquidity or providing all gaming services to a white-label company that only provides the “look and feel”.

-Apart from this, and depending on the activity developed by the white-label operator (the one providing the look and feel), it may also fall under the definition of “gaming operator” and therefore also be subject to licensing.
+In addition to this, depending on the activity developed by the white-label operator (which provides the look and feel), an entity may also be categorised as a “gaming operator”.
+Consequently, it may also be subject to licensing.